ankur2392roy/Peak_finder/README.md

 After installing the package, you can refer to this example notebook inside ```docs/tutorial``` for an example implementation of ```peak_finder```.

 [Finding peaks for HD209458b synthetic data](https://nbviewer.jupyter.org/github/ankur2392roy/Peak_finder/blob/main/docs/tutorial/quick_tutorial.ipynb)

+## Documentation

+Step into the `docs/` directory and run `make html` to get a nice set of html documentation files, which can be found inside the `docs/_build/html` folder